-As TTR is primarily formed in the liver, orthotopic liver transplantation was a treatment available for hereditary ATTR.
+As TTR is primarily formed in the liver, orthotropic liver transplantation was a treatment available for hereditary ATTR.
 This procedure can remove approximately 95% of the production of variant TTR and slow or halt the progression of the disease.
 Improvement of nerve function, and in particular of autonomic disturbances, has been reported, but has not been documented in systematic follow-up studies in liver transplant recipients.
 Cardiac disease may progress after liver transplantation, due to deposition of wild-type TTR-derived amyloid.
 Because of this possibility, combined liver and heart transplantation has been performed in patients with TTR amyloid cardiomyopathy.
 Eye opacities may develop or progress after liver transplantation as they are due to local ocular amyloid formation.
 It is generally considered that the best outcome of orthotopic liver transplantation is achieved when it is performed before the disease has become too advanced.
 Overall patient survival rate at 5 years is reported to be above 77%.

-Recently the FDA approved two agents, Onpattro (patisiran) and Tegsedi (inotersen) for the treatment of hereditary transthyretin amyloid polyneuropathy.
+The FDA approved two agents, Onpattro and Tegsedi for the treatment of hereditary transthyretin amyloid polyneuropathy.
 Both agents are "silencers" or "knockdown" therapies in that they reduce the production of type variants and wild type TTR by the liver.
 Onpattro is a small interfering RNA (siRNA) that is administered by IV infusion every 3 weeks along with steroids and antihistamines to reduce the chance of infusion reactions.
-Tegsedi is an antisense oligonucleotide (ASO) that is administered by subcutaneous injection on a weekly basis with has been associated with thrombocytopenia and glomerulonephritis in rare circumstances requiring monitoring.
+Another RNA therapy recently approved by the FDA is AMVUTTRA (vutrisiran) for ATTRv polyneuropathy.
+Tegsedi is an antisense oligonucleotide (ASO) that is administered by subcutaneous injection on a weekly basis.
 Both agents have been shown to be effective at reducing neurologic progression in patients with hereditary transthyretin amyloid polyneuropathy.
+Wainua (eplontersen) was FDA approved in 2023 for polyneuropathy involvement.
+It is a once monthly subcutaneous injection which silences the production of amyloid in the liver.

 An alternative strategy to treat transthyretin amyloidosis is by stabilizing the transthyretin protein preventing the dissociation of TTR into monomers or oligomers, which is the rate limiting step in transthyretin amyloid formation.
-Diflunisal is a non-steroidal anti inflammatory drug that has been repurposed to treat hereditary transthyretin amyloid polyneuropathy and has been shown to prevent progression of disease with a good safety profile.
-Tafamidis is a specific and potent TTR stabilizing compound with no NSAID activity.
-It was approved in Japan and Europe, to treat hereditary amyloid polyneuropathy.
-In a recently completed clinical trial, tafamidis was demonstrated to reduce mortality and prevent hospitalizations in patients with transthyretin amyloid cardiomyopathy.
+Diflunisal is a nonsteroidal anti inflammatory drug that has been repurposed to treat hereditary transthyretin amyloid polyneuropathy and has been shown to prevent progression of disease with a good safety profile.
+Vyndamax (tafamadis) has been approved by the FDA and is a specific and potent TTR stabilizing compound with no NSAID activity.
 The FDA has approved Vyndaqel and Vyndamax (tafamadis) for ATTR cardiomyopathy.
+In 2024 Attruby (acoramidis) has been approved for ATTR cardiac involvement.